You are currently viewing 25 Free Things to Do in San DiegoPin

 4002 Wallace St, 92110, map

 This historic area of San Diego is rich in history.
-See the first San Diego courthouse and jail, visit the El Campo Santo Cemetery, and see the historic Whaley House, all within a few blocks.
-And if history isn’t your thing, there are plenty of shops and restaurants as well!
+Within a few blocks, you can see the first San Diego courthouse and jail, the El Campo Santo Cemetery, and the historic Whaley House, the most haunted house in America.
+When we went, the staff told us they saw all sorts of paranormal activity.
+And if history isn’t your thing, there are plenty of shops and restaurants!

 6. Walk Around the seaport Village